Ref ID: 1279

-Mrs Margaret Hill (Peggy), wife of the late Billy Hill from Crimea Close, Shankill, invited us to her home so that we could scan her old photographs.
-Amongst her photos were a couple of Bob her great uncle, including one of him in army uniform, sitting on a chair with a Police Officer in an old RIC uniform next to him, an intriguing caption on the back reads simply, Soldier Only, Policeman's Life Taken Away.
+Mrs Margaret Hill (Peggy), wife of the late Billy Hill from Crimea Close, Shankill, invited us to her home so that we could scan her old photographs, and amongst them were a couple of Bob her great uncle, including one of him in army uniform, sitting on a chair with a Police Officer in an old RIC uniform next to him, an intriguing caption on the back reads simply, Soldier Only, Policeman's Life Taken Away.
 Another photograph featured Bob just after he was wounded at Vimy Ridge (he sits furthest left on a step outside a hospital with nurses and other wounded soldiers).
-We also had the pleasure of being able to photograph his medals.
-Margaret still remembers her mother talking about her Uncle Bob, something that I believe brings Bob back to life and not something from the past or history.

 Records show us the Robert served within the 1st and 3rd Battalions of the Royal Irish Rifles, while the engraving at the back of his 1914 Star shows R.I.F also.